gbote/News-Site/README.md

   2. Integrate the module above into the News Site app using the `useEffect()` hook.
   3. Slightly refactor the AppNav & ArticleDetails components

-## Initial Setup

-Again you have a choice to either use the solution code provided in this repo or to copy over your own code from the two previous News Site challenges.
-If you choose to use your own code, the files you'll want to copy to this new codebase are:

- - src/App.js
- - src/components/Article/Article.js
- - src/components/ArticleList/ArticleList.js
- - src/components/ArticleTeaser/ArticleTeaser.js
- - src/components/AppNav/AppNav.js
- - src/pages/HomePage.js
- - src/pages/ArticlePage.js

-Once you've copied over these files, run ```npm install``` (NOTE: if you run into dependency issues, try running ```npm install --legacy-peer-deps``` instead) and then ```npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.

 ## The News/Article API
 So far, the data that drives our News Site has been contained within a static JSON file - `./src/data/news.json`.
-We will now begin connecting our front-end to the hacker news API, that provides real news data.
-We should define at least 3 functions that help us fetch data from the API.
+I began connecting our front-end to the Hacker News API that provides real news data.

-The functions are:
-- `fetchArticleByID(id)` - given an article ID, returns an Article object with the given ID.
-- `fetchArticlesBySection(section)` - returns a list of articles whose `section` attribute matches the section argument.
-- `fetchArticles(filters)` - returns a list of articles.
-The filters argument is optional - if no filters are provided, an array of all the articles are returned.
-If filters are provided, an array of Articles that meet the criteria are returned.

-For this, we want you use async/await.
+For this, I used the async/await keywords.
-- To make API calls to outside resources within your React app, you have to use axios to make `get` requests
+- To make API calls to outside resources within your React app, I had to use Axios to make `get` requests.
-- axios is inheritantly asynchronous (i.e., not synchronous / happening out of order)
+- Axios is inheritantly asynchronous (i.e., not synchronous / happening out of order)
-- `axios.get` returns a Javascript `Promise` object.
+- `Axios.get` returns a Javascript `Promise` object.
 These `Promise` objects are basically Javascript's immediate response to you, saying "Hey I have received your request.
 I `Promise` to respond when I can."
-- `Promise` objects must be resolved in order to get to the data using the [.then()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) function built into Javascript
+- `Promise` objects must be resolved in order to get to the data using the [.then()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) function built into Javascript.
-- Error-handling with `.catch()`: whenever calling out to an API, there is always a possibility of an error occuring.
-To handle this error on the client-side and give our user proper feedback, we'll tack on a [.catch()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) at the end of our promise chain.
+- Error-handling with `.catch()`: Whenever calling out to an API, there is always a possibility of an error occuring.
+To handle this error on the client-side and give our user proper feedback, I attached on a [.catch()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) at the end of our promise chain.

-## Integrating ArticlesAPI.js into your App
-At the moment, there are two components that use Article data:
-- `src/pages/HomePage`
-- `src/pages/ArticlePage`

-In these components, we're importing the `src/data/news.json` (which contains an array of Articles) and either passing it down directly (in the case of `HomePage.js`) or taking an Article out of the array and passing it down (in the case of `ArticlePage.js`).
-Let's modify these pages to use data from the API instead.

-### React and the Virtual DOM
+## React and the Virtual DOM (Lecture/Instruction Notes)
 Before we dive into how our page compoments will use our client-side API methods, let's take a quick detour to better understand how React components work.
 For the sake of time, we'll keep this explanation at a high-level.
 For a deeper explanation, you can check out this [handy blog post](https://programmingwithmosh.com/react/react-virtual-dom-explained/) about the Virtual DOM.
 React itself just lightly touches upon the subject in its FAQ [here](https://reactjs.org/docs/faq-internals.html).

 The first thing to know is that traditional DOM manipulation is very slow.
 React quickly gained popularity as a framework because of its speed.
 Instead of repainting the _entire_ DOM whenever state is changed, React keeps a "virtual" representation of what the UI should look like, and when state changes, it compares the updated "virtual" representation to the actual DOM, identifies the differences, and _only_ updates what has changed.

 Since Facebook created React, we'll use their web app as an example.
-Looking at a facebook user's homepage, it's reasonable to assume that there are different components for stories, newsfeed, chat, etc. If a new story is added to the page, only the stories component needs to know about the state change and update itself and/or its child components accordingly.
+Looking at a Facebook user's homepage, it's reasonable to assume that there are different components for stories, newsfeed, chat, etc. If a new story is added to the page, only the stories component needs to know about the state change and update itself and/or its child components accordingly.
 Or if you scroll down your newsfeed and trigger a new fetch for more posts (via infinite scroll), only the newsfeed component (and/or its child components) needs to update.

 ### Component Lifecycle Methods
-We'll be using the useEffect() hook to fetch our data from the API.
+I was using the useEffect() hook to fetch data from the API.

 ```javascript
 import { useState, useEffect } from 'react'